 After service of a citation and motion for failure to pay child support, if the individual fails to appear, a bench warrant may be issued for their arrest.
 If you are stopped by police for a traffic violation, they will see you have a warrant and place you under arrest.
 You may have to remain in jail until the child support payments are paid.
 In addition to payment of overdue child support, you may face a court fine and other fees.

-If you have a bench warrant for contempt of court charges, you may be subject to arrest at any time.
+If you have an arrest warrant or bench warrant for contempt of court charges, you may be subject to arrest at any time.
 Even if you go to the court to try and clear up the problem, you may be arrested and sent to jail.
 If you have an arrest warrant, your attorney may be able to quash the warrant so you can avoid arrest.

 If you are unemployed or have a difficult time coming up with the court-ordered child support money, you may be able to petition the court for relief.
 If a parent who owes past child support is unemployed, the court may order the parent to pay such support in accordance with a plan approved by the court or participate in work activities, including community service or vocational training.5